 Not much of a picture.
 But, this is the ENTIRE crop of Atlas Mandarins from my tiny little tree.
 We planted the tree a year ago.
 Yes, I know you aren't supposed to let such a young tree fruit, but we just couldn't bear to pinch off all of the little guys.
 So, I left this one.
+Slowly, slowly it got bigger and bigger.
+I had to add a support because the little tree (it is all of 2 feet tall) was leaning perilously towards the ground.
+Slowly, slowly the fruit changed from deep green to lime green, and in the last 2 weeks, more and more orange.

 Since we were not going to be home the next few days, I clipped it off and brought it with us.
 We peeled and ate it tonight.
 What a wonderfully tart flavor, juicy and seedless too.
 I think it would be better to leave on the tree another week or so, but it was still eminently edible.
 Here's hoping our crop at least doubles next year!